TZstatsADS/Spring2021-Project5-group2/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 + Individual Contributions:
 	+ Olha Maslova: Cleaned data for sentiment analysis.
 Researched various sentiment analysis techniques.
 Implemented Vader and TextBlob algorithms.
-Wrote 	github ReadMes.
+Wrote Github READMEs.
 Contributed to PPT.
 	+ Mark Morrissey: Cleaned data for topic modeling.
 Collaborated on implementing topic modeling and predictive model.
 Contributed to PPT.
 	+ Amir Idris: Performed Exploratory Data Analysis and visualization.
 Contributed to presentation.
 	+ Yutong Yang: Collaborated on implementing topic modeling.
 Lead the development of predictive model.
 Contributed to PPT.
 Presented the project.